kashkanna22/Market-Mastery-App/README.md

-# Market Mastery 📈💸
+# Market Mastery 📈💸📉

-An iOS game that challenges users to predict whether stock prices have gone higher or lower in the past 24 hours.
+An iOS game that challenges users to predict whether stock prices have gone higher📈 or lower📉 in the past 24 hours.
 Built with SwiftUI and CoinGecko API.

 ---